bxparks/rpn83p/USER_GUIDE.md

 ### Near Future

-- `PRIM` (isPrime) is quite slow, about as slow as a TI-BASIC program.
-    - Uses the TI-OS floating numbers and subroutines, which works pretty well for smallish integers.
-    - Can probably make this significantly faster by implementing the algorithm using native Z80 integer operations.
-    - (Need to write a `div(u32, u16) -> u32` function).
 - `PROB` and `COMB` arguments are limited to `< 256`
     - Maybe extend this to `< 2^16` or `<2^32`.
 - `GCD` and `LCM` functions are slow